 Your Job.
 For this project, you will take on a series of tasks helping the Badly Coded developers with assessing and improving the security of bcimgview.
-Specifically, you'll perform threat modeling, audit the code for vulnerabilities, and test how the vulnerabilities can be exploited; your submission will be a written report describing the results of these activities.
+For the first submission, you'll perform threat modeling, audit the code for vulnerabilities, and test how the vulnerabilities can be exploited; your submission will be a written report describing the results of these activities.
+For the second submission, due two weeks later, you'll revise your report in response to our feedback, and provide fixes for the bugs in the program that made the attacks possible.
 The next sections describe these tasks in more detail.